-R5.1 Prior to the operation of any sewage pumping station that is installed within the sewage treatment system after the licence issue date, the licensee must notify the EPA in writing of the location of the new sewage pumping station that is to commence operation.
+R5.1 Prior to the operation of any sewage pumping station that is installed within the sewage treatment system after May 2000, the licensee must notify the EPA in writing of the location of the new sewage pumping station that is to commence operation.
 The location of that sewage pumping station must also be noted on the system map under condition M8.1 prior to commencement of operation.